 If you read this blog and you’ve been part of my working life, thank you for your companionship and your enthusiasm and do keep in touch.
 I’m planning to write here more regularly so please keep reading and chime in with your thoughts if you’d like to.

 He was 33, a newly qualified architect just starting out in his own business when he died.
-He designed our home and it was very modern for its time.
-It was largely open plan with a huge kitchen/dining room and a laundry overlooking the front yard.
-This was very unusual at the time, as most kitchens and laundries were generally located at the back of the house.
+He designed our home, which was very modern for its time.
+It was open plan, with a huge kitchen/dining room and a laundry overlooking the front yard.
+This was very unusual as most kitchens and laundries were at the back of the house in those days.
 My mother had insisted that she wanted to have a view of the street when she was in the kitchen or doing the laundry.
 She disliked housework and menial chores (it runs in the family) and didn’t want to be stuck away somewhere at the back of the house slaving over a hot stove in the kitchen or doing the endless laundry that comes with a growing family.

-We had beautiful polished floorboards in the loungeroom as well as a fireplace.
-This was a bit odd given that we lived in Perth where the winters aren’t really that cold, but we all loved that fireplace and I have happy memories of sitting on my grandmother’s lap eating hot buttered toast.
-We’d crouch in front of the roaring fire with long forks trying to get our thick white bread nice and brown without burning the edges, but we secretly loved the burnt bits.
+We had beautiful polished floorboards in the lounge room and a fireplace.
+This was odd given that we lived in Perth where the winters aren’t really that cold, but we all loved that fireplace and I have happy memories of sitting on my grandmother’s lap eating hot buttered toast in front of a roaring fire.
+We’d crouch in front of the fire with long forks trying to get our thick white bread nice and brown without burning the edges, but we secretly loved the burnt bits.
 They added excitement and texture, elevating the toast to something magical.

 This isn’t a criticism of young families.
-I can fully appreciate that times have changed in so many ways, but I find it hard to comprehend that people seem to be able to spend fairly large amounts of money on things that I consider luxuries.
-I still feel a bit guilty buying take-away coffee even though I can well afford to these days, but I’m also very aware of where these feelings come from and I know they are hard to shake.
+I can fully appreciate that times have changed in so many ways, but I find it hard to comprehend that people seem to spend fairly large amounts of money on things that I consider luxuries.
+I still feel guilty buying take-away coffee even though I can well afford to these days, but I’m also very aware of where these feelings come from and I know they are hard to shake.